BugSplat-Git/bugsplat-unity/README.md

 ### Preventing Repeated Reports

 By default BugSplat prevents reports from being sent at a rate greater than 1 per every 3 seconds.
 You can override the default crash report throttling implementation by setting `ShouldPostException` on your BugSplat instance.
 To override `ShouldPostException`, assign the property a new `Func<Exception, bool>` value.
-Be sure your new implementation can handle null!
+Be sure your new implementation can handle a null value for `Exception`!

 The following example demonstrates how you could implement your own time-based report throttling mechanism: